All Episodes

 It is extraordinary.

-I'll tell you one thing that ha uh some people who haven't been on the top of the game, and that's the U.S. Justice Department.
+I'll tell you one thing that some people who haven't been on the top of the game, and that's the U.S. Justice Department.

-It is unfathomable that at this late date, after all we've known about Pete Struck, after all of the focus on Operation Hurricane, IG investigations, Senate and House Intelligence investigations, that suddenly notes would would suddenly be discovered that would uh be further exculpatory to Mike Flynn.
+It is unfathomable that at this late date, after all we've known about Pete Strzok, after all of the focus on Operation Hurricane, IG investigations, Senate and House intelligence investigations, that suddenly notes would suddenly be discovered that would be further exculpatory to Mike Flynn.

-And these these notes occur in such a crude critical window.
+And these notes occur in such a critical window.

 The window they're giving is January 3rd, 2017 to January 5th, 2017.

-That is a three-day uh period, but when when the FBI went from we're shutting down the Mike Flynn case because there's no derogatory information, no evidence he did anything criminal, no anything, no evidence that he did anything that posed the comment.
+That is a three-day period when the FBI went from, we're shutting down the Mike Flynn case because there's no derogatory information, no evidence he did anything criminal, no evidence that he did anything that posed a conversation.

 John, I don't want to interrupt, but put emphasis on this.

-This was not one department, this was a number of departments saying the exact same thing.
+This was a number of departments saying the exact same thing.

 It's a stretch.